nus-cs2103/website-base/admin/project-v11.md

 **Objective**: Move the product from v1.0 towards v2.0 in a small incremental step.

 **Description**:
-* Each member should try to add some enhancements that is in line with the vision for v2.0.
-Create a PR for the enhancement.
+* Each member should add some enhancements that are in line with the vision for v2.0.
-* We encourage enhancements that go beyond the component you are in charge of.
+* These enhancements should go beyond the component you are in charge of, touching as many other components as possible.
 Refer to the AddressBook-Level4 Developer Guide has [some guidance on how to implement a new feature end-to-end](https://nus-cs2103-ay1718s1.github.io/addressbook-level4/DeveloperGuide.html#creating-a-new-command-code-remark-code).

 <tip-box type="important">